 There is significant power loss in the solid regions, which is unphysical.
-Therefore it is a good idea to setup a verification analysis in a new component.
+Therefore it is a good idea to set up a verification analysis in a new component.

-The Density Model triggers a Filter Dataset, when the default plots are created, but we added it later, and therefore we create the Filter Dataset manually.
+The Density Model generates a Filter Dataset when the default plots are created.
+However, since Density Model was added later, a Filter Dataset must be added manually.